 Osteoporosis is often called a "silent disease" because bone loss occurs without symptoms.
-People may not know that they have osteoporosis until their bones become so weak that a sudden strain, bump or fall causes a fracture or the collapse of a vertebra.
+People may not know that they have osteoporosis until their bones become so weak that a sudden strain, bump or fall causes a fracture or a vertebra to collapse.
 The main cause of osteoporosis is lack of estrogen in post menopausal women, and low levels of testosterone in men.
 Other factors however include family history of the disease, malabsorption, long term immobility, heavy drinking and smoking.